-The Cotswolds AONB Management Plan 2018-2023, which is a material consideration in planning decision making, identifies the tranquillity of the area and its dark skies as two of its 'special qualities'.
+The Cotswolds AONB Management Plan 2023-2025, which is a material consideration in planning decision making, identifies the tranquillity of the area and its dark skies as two of its 'special qualities'.
 The special qualities of the AONB are those aspects of the area's natural beauty which make the area distinctive and which are valuable, especially at a national level.
 They are also the key attributes on which the priorities for the AONB's conservation, enhancement and management should be based.

 Policy CE1 states that proposals that are likely to impact on, or create change in, the landscape of the Cotswolds AONB, should have regard to, be compatible with and reinforce the landscape character of the location, as described by the Cotswolds Conservation Board's Landscape Character Assessment and Landscape Strategy and Guidelines.
-They should have regard to the scenic quality of the location and its setting and ensure that views - including those into and out of the AONB - and visual amenity are conserved and enhanced.
+There should be a presumption against the loss of key characteristics identified in the landscape character assessment.
+Proposals should have regard to the scenic quality of the location and its setting and ensure that views - including those into and out of the AONB - and visual amenity are conserved and enhanced.

-The Board's Tranquillity Position Statement referenced above recommends that proposals that have the potential to impact on the tranquillity of the AONB accord with Policy CE4 of the Cotswolds AONB Management Plan 2018-2023, give great weight to conserving and enhancing the tranquillity of the AONB and assess potential impacts on tranquillity, particularly with regards to noise, vehicle movements and landscape and visual impacts.
+The Board's Tranquillity Position Statement referenced above recommends that proposals that have the potential to impact on the tranquillity of the AONB accord with Policy CE4 of the Cotswolds AONB Management Plan 2023-2025, gives great weight to conserving and enhancing the tranquillity of the AONB and assess potential impacts on tranquillity, particularly with regards to noise, vehicle movements and landscape and visual impacts.

 Policy CE5 states that proposals that are likely to impact on the dark skies of the AONB should have regard to these dark skies, by seeking to (i) avoid and (ii) minimise light pollution.
 Policy CE10 states that development and transport in the Cotswolds AONB and in the setting of the AONB should have regard to - and help to deliver - the purposes of conserving and enhancing the natural beauty of the AONB and increasing the understanding and enjoyment of the AONB's special qualities.
 They should also contribute to the economic and social well-being of AONB communities.
 Proposals relating to development and transport in the Cotswolds AONB and in the setting of the AONB should comply with national planning policy and guidance.
-They should also have regard to - and help to deliver - the Cotswolds AONB Management Plan and be compatible with guidance produced by the Cotswolds Conservation Board, including the: (i) Cotswolds AONB Landscape Strategy and Guidelines; (ii) Cotswolds AONB Landscape Change; and (iv) Cotswolds Conservation Board Position Statements.
+They should also have regard to - and help to deliver - the Cotswolds AONB Management Plan and be compatible with guidance produced by the Cotswolds Conservation Board, including the: (i) Cotswolds AONB Landscape Strategy and Guidelines; (ii) Cotswolds AONB Landscape Character Assessment; (iii) Cotswolds AONB Local Distinctiveness and Landscape Change; and (iv) Cotswolds Conservation Board Position Statements.